elijahandrews/flake8-blind-except/README.rst

 Notes
 -----

-I've tested this package with flake8 2.0 and Python 2.7.
-It is untested, but likely compatible with other versions.
+I've tested this package with flake8 2.0 and Python 2.7.3.
+It is untested (but likely compatible) with other software versions.